Gkcloud5/Better-future/Learning/Network/02-Internet/03-TCP and IP/TCP and IP Model in network.md

 	* TCP
 		* It defines how application can create channels of communication across a network.
 		* It also manages how a message is assembled into smaller packets before they are then transmitted over the internet.
+		* And reassembled in the right order.
+	* IP
+		* It defines how to address and route each packet to make sure it reach right destination.

+##### Common TCP/IP protocol:
+* HTTP
+	* Handles communication between a web server and a web browser
+* HTTPS
+	* Handles secure communication between a web server and a web browser
+* FTP
+	* It handles transmission of file between computers

+#### How does TCP/IP work?

+* It used client-server model of communication
+* It is classified as stateless
+	* It means client request is considered new because it is unrelated to previous request
+	* It's not going to store any data